 - presents the findings to the ABET commission at the Summer Commission Meeting in July.

-The detailed responsibilities of the team chair will vary depending on the size of the visit team and commission.
-Also, team chairs may use different leadership approaches and organizational strategies to ensure a successful visit.
-Some team chairs, for example, may conduct conference calls with their team prior to the visit.
+The detailed responsibilities of the Team Chair will vary depending on the size of the visit team and commission.
+Also, Team Chair may use different leadership approaches and organizational strategies to ensure a successful visit.
+Some Team Chair, for example, may conduct conference calls with their team prior to the visit.
 Some may request an additional team meeting while on the visit.

 I. ABET Code of Conduct